Built-in Dependencies

 npm install lodash

-entry point file of the function in the directory and import the lodash
+in this directory and import the lodash

 'use strict';